gordtulloch/scopetrak/README.md

 # scopetrak
 Dobsonian "guiding" system with Flask Interface

+CURRENT STATUS: In active development, no release version available

 This software is intended for installation on an INDI based computer controlling a Dobsonian telescope equipped with a GOTO system.
 In my case I have a 16" F/4.5 telescope with an OnStep drive system, which is operated by a Raspberry Pi 4 running the Stellarmate OS.